blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 A few things to note in this topology:

-- The four FRR nodes use the official `quay.io/frrouting/frr:10.2.1` image.
+- The four FRR nodes use the official `quay.io/frrouting/frr:10.6.0` image.
 The `binds:` stanzas inject the *daemons* and *frr.conf* files directly into each container at startup.
 - The `exec:` stanzas assign IP addresses to the loopback and point-to-point interfaces.
 FRR's *zebra* daemon picks up these addresses from the Linux kernel and makes them available for BGP to announce.
-- The **IRRd node** uses our custom `irrd-lab` image built in Part 4.
-The `lab-irr-base.rpsl` file is bind-mounted into `/etc/irrd/`, where the entrypoint script expects it.
-The `exec:` stanzas add static routes so the IRRd container can reach all four AS prefixes via AS300.
-The route to `10.0.0.0/29` covers all four point-to-point link subnets.
+- The **IRRd node** uses our custom `irrd-lab` image.
+A single default route via AS400 (142.248.64.3) gives IRRd full reachability to all other nodes through AS400's BGP routing table.
-- The **bgpq4 node** uses the `bgpq4-utils` image we built earlier.
-It has a single point-to-point link to AS300 (eth4) and a default route pointing to AS300 at 10.0.0.7.
-This gives it Layer 3 reachability to the IRRd server through AS300's forwarding.
+- The **bgpq4 node** uses the `bgpq4-utils` image.
+It has a single point-to-point link to AS300 (eth3) and a default route pointing to AS300 at 142.248.48.1.
+AS300 and AS400 carry reachability to the IRRd subnet (142.248.64.0/20) in their BGP tables, so bgpq4 can reach IRRd at 142.248.64.2 by routing through AS300 and then AS400.
-- AS300's FRR configuration includes `network 10.0.0.4/31` so that AS100 and AS200 learn routes to the IRRd subnet via BGP.
-This mirrors how operators in the real world reach public IRR servers like RADB — over the Internet, through their transit providers.
+- AS300 (Transit-1) has **three** interfaces: eth1 to AS100, eth2 to AS400, and eth3 to the bgpq4 utility container.
-- AS300 has **four** point-to-point interfaces: eth1–eth3 for the four BGP peers, and eth4 for the bgpq4 utility container.
+- AS400 (Transit-2) has **three** interfaces: eth1 to AS200, eth2 to AS300, and eth3 to the IRRd server.

 ### FRR Configuration Files